 Download our full current qualitative and quantitative targets and progress against targets from Carbon Management & Targets page.

 Student water projects

 Students helped evaluate the impact of water saving measures already installed on campus, and provided estates staff with guidance on future refurbishment schemes.
 A very worthwhile valuable project undertaken by second-year students studying project management.
-Read their presentation.
+View their presentation for more information.